ByAUJay

 Definition: Verifiable Data Feed (VDF)

-A VDF is a transport and lifecycle for VDPs.
-It defines how packages are produced, disseminated, verified, aggregated, and expired/slashed, with SLAs for freshness and liveness.
+A VDF is basically the journey and lifecycle for VDPs.
+It outlines how packages get made, distributed, verified, brought together, and eventually expired or slashed, along with service level agreements (SLAs) that cover freshness and liveness.

 Feed archetypes you can deploy today: